Nearby Cycle Sheaves for Stable Polar Representations: Introduction

-We also comment on the decision to write this paper in the generality of a stable polar representation, as opposed to focusing on the graded semisimple Lie algebras of \cite{Vi}.
-We feel that the class of polar representations neatly abstracts the geometric features of the quotient map $f : V \to Q$ which are needed to carry out our arguments.
-We hope this makes the arguments clearer than if we worked specifically with graded semisimple Lie algebras.
-In addition, the class of stable polar representaions includes many other examples of potential future interest.
-The downside of working with polar representations generally is that they are rather less well known or well understood than graded semisimple Lie algebras.
+We also comment on the decision to write this paper in the generality of a stable polar representation, as opposed to focusing on the corresponding class of graded Lie algebras of \cite{Vi}.
+We feel that the class of polar representations neatly abstracts the key geometric features of the quotient map $f : V \to Q$ which are needed for our arguments.
+Thus, we hope that working with polar representations makes the arguments clearer than if we worked specifically with graded Lie algebras.
+In addition, the class of stable polar representations includes many other examples of potential future interest.
+The downside of working with polar representations generally is that they are rather less well known or well understood than graded Lie algebras.
 As a result, the statement of Theorem \ref{thm-main} contains some features which are trivial in all of the examples studied by the authors.
-See, for example, Remark \ref{rmk-rho}.
+See Remarks \ref{rmk-DK-conj} and \ref{rmk-rho}.
 It is possible that these features are ``phantoms'', which can be ruled out through further study of polar representations.
 Regardless, we hope that they do not complicate the application of our results in specific examples.